2024 Eurozone Bond Market Outlook: Opportunities and Risks for Investors

 “We saw a lack of demand from the LDI community throughout the year, which is one of the reasons why (UK) bonds underperformed,” said El-Wahab of BofA, referring to liability-driven investors who invest for the pension funds at the center of last year’s “mini-budget” crisis.

-Craig Inches, head of rates and liquidity at Royal London Asset Management, said he was more concerned about the size of emissions in the UK, where it holds a “neutral” stance, than in the US, where the reduction in the appetite of pension funds makes him “nervous”.
+Craig Inches, head of rates and liquidity at Royal London Asset Management, said he was more concerned regarding the size of emissions in the UK, where it holds a “neutral” stance, than in the US, where the reduction in the appetite of pension funds makes him “nervous”.

 1702967755